Information Bottleneck-Guided Heterogeneous Graph Learning for Interpretable Neurodevelopmental Disorder Diagnosis: Introduction

 To systematically address these challenges, we present the Interpretable Information Bottleneck Heterogeneous Graph Neural Network (I²B-HGNN), which operates at two complementary levels: (1) individual-level brain network analysis through the Information Bottleneck GraphFormer (IBGraphFormer), and (2) population-level heterogeneous graph learning via the Information Bottleneck Heterogeneous Graph Attention Network (IB-HGAN).
 This dual-level approach enables comprehensive understanding of both subject-specific neural patterns and population-wide diagnostic characteristics.
 Overall, we present three main contributions as follows: \begin{enumerate} {\arabic{enumi})} \item \textbf{Integrated IB Framework}: We propose a unified architecture that applies IB principles to both brain connectivity modeling and multimodal fusion.
 This framework identifies minimal sufficient biomarkers while preserving essential cross-modal interactions between imaging and non-imaging features, effectively addressing the accuracy-interpretability trade-off through theoretical guidance. \item \textbf{Interpretable Biomarker Identification}: The IBGraphFormer synergistically combines transformer-based global attention with GNNs through IB-guided pooling.
 This design enables interpretable biomarker extraction by learning minimal sufficient statistics that preserve both local and global FC patterns essential for diagnostic decisions. \item \textbf{Theoretically Principled Multimodal Integration}: The IB-HGAN employs an information-theoretic approach to heterogeneous graph learning, utilizing meta-path-based population graphs and graph isomorphism testing to ensure structural consistency.
 This component enables explicit attribution of both imaging and non-imaging features while maintaining neurobiologically valid cross-modal interactions for enhanced diagnostic interpretability. \end{enumerate}

 The remainder of the paper is organized as follows.
 Section \ref{Related Work} reviews research work on GNNs and interpretable learning approaches.
 Section \ref{Method} present our proposed IBGraphFormer and IB-HGAN modelling framework.
 Section \ref{Experiments} presents the experimental results and analyses on publicly available datasets and explores the contributing brain regions.
 The detailed experimental setup including datasets and competing methods is discussed and analysed in Section \ref{Result}.
-Section \ref{Discussion} discusses feature visualization, parameter analysis, and interpretability analysis.
+Section \ref{Discussion} discusses feature visualization, parameter analysis, interpretability analysis, limitation and future work.
 Section \ref{conclusion} draws the conclusion.